biobakery/humann/readme.md

 `` humann2.py --input $SAMPLE --output $OUTPUT_DIR``

-$SAMPLE = a single file that is one of the following types
+$SAMPLE = a single file that is one of the following types:

 1. filtered shotgun sequencing metagenome file (fastq, fastq.gz, fasta, or fasta.gz format)
 1. mapping results file (sam, bam or blastm8 format)